 Tips for Online Students

 Taking a class online is much different that a traditional class.
-Some students thrive in the online atmosphere, and some students struggle to keep up.
-Here are some tips to help all students be successful in an online class.
+Here are some tips to help students be successful in an online class.

 How to be successful in an online course